solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 The evidence is now overwhelmingly in favour of a theory of terrestrial origin.
 There is, it is true, some adverse evidence, but rather of a negative kind, viz., the absence of proof that a terrestrial volcano could eject a meteorite with an initial velocity of more than six miles a second.
 Sir Robert Ball assumed that sufficiently powerful eruptions might have occurred in some early azoic period, but the meteorites are of organic origin, therefore they were erupted after the time when the ocean had become the abode of life.
 Even in historic times we know of eruptions — e.g., Krakatoa, so terrific that the explosion was heard 3000 miles away.
 In the long course of geologic time, much greater eruptions than that of Krakatoa may have occurred.
 Volcanic blocks and bombs are known to be hurled miles high with great velocity.
 Why assume the impossibility of their being hurled to a much greater height with a much greater velocity than hitherto suspected?

 Dr. Otto Hahn* believed in the organic origin of meteorites, but he fails to produce any evidence in support of his theory.
 He mistook the chondrules of aerolites for Sponges, Corals, and Crinoids.
-These bodies are peculiar formations of a mineral nature, but at the same time they ow r e their characters in some measure to the structure of the underlying organic basis.
+These bodies are peculiar formations of a mineral nature, but at the same time they owe their characters in some measure to the structure of the underlying organic basis.

 *) 'Die Meteorite (Chondrite) und ihre Organismen.'
 1880.